The Best Films of the 2010s: #50-26

 39. First Reformed, 2017:

 Paul Schrader wrote Taxi Driver.
 If you know anything about First Reformed, you’ll know this.
-They’re both important, after all – making the bold statement of how good men go bad.
-I’m being facetious.
-Amidst its masculinist posturing, grandiose intellectual angst and Schrader’s (self-invested) place amongst a canon of American Auteurs, First Reformed… is actually very good.
+They’re both important movies, after all, each making a bold investigation into how good men go bad.
+I’m being facetious, of course.
+Cast a glance over so many of the wunderkinds of new Hollywood, and you’ll find a blandly bubbling cauldron of male violence, societal resentment and anti-heroism.
+However, amidst these tropes of masculinist posturing, grandiose intellectual angst and Schrader’s (self-invested) place amongst a canon of Truly American Auteurs, imagine my surprise in finding that First Reformed… is actually very good.

 Reverend Toller (Ethan Hawke) is a man who cannot breathe, his dogs collar somehow tighter with each passing scene – a moody, self-flagellating kind of guy.
 However, entering into his meagre existence is an all-too-sudden consciousness of modernity: the climate crisis, late capitalism, atheism.
 How does such a priestly sort cope upon discovering their God has deserted them?